 D. Directory Information

 “Directory information” means information contained in an education record of a student that would not generally be considered harmful or an invasion of privacy if disclosed.
-It includes, but is not limited to, the student’s name; address; telephone listing; electronic mail address; photograph; date and place of birth; major field of study; dates of attendance; grade level; enrollment status (i.e., full-time or part-time); participation in officially recognized activities and sports; weight and height of members of athletic teams; degrees, honors and awards received; and the most recent educational agency or institution attended.
+It includes, the student’s name; address; telephone listing; electronic mail address; photograph; date and place of birth; major field of study; dates of attendance; grade level; enrollment status (i.e., full-time or part-time); participation in officially recognized activities and sports; weight and height of members of athletic teams; degrees, honors and awards received; and the most recent educational agency or institution attended.
 It also includes the name, address, and telephone number of the student’s parent(s).
 Directory information does not include:

 1. a student’s social security number;